pecknigel/learning-resources/index.md

 • [Commits](https://github.com/pecknigel/open-fruit-machine/commits/main/)

 ---

+## Contribute to the School

+A great way to learn is to be involved in teaching others.
+Work with Nigel to help prepare learning materials while benefiting from free class time.
+Tasks will be chosen for you that suit what you’re currently learning.

+Due to the nature of this work, it’s only available to committed students who are taking regular classes.

+---

 ## Collaborative Learning Programs

 Our pièce de résistance.
 Gain experience in a real working environment lead by an experienced lead engineer.
 This is just getting started and we’re excited about the possibilities.